RedisTimeSeries/RedisTimeSeries/docs/commands/ts.create.md

 <details open><summary><code>LABELS {label value}...</code></summary>

 is set of label-value pairs that represent metadata labels of the key and serve as a secondary index.
+A value may not contain parentheses nor comma.

 The `TS.MGET`, `TS.MRANGE`, and `TS.MREVRANGE` commands operate on multiple time series based on their labels.
 The `TS.QUERYINDEX` command returns all time series keys matching a given filter based on their labels.
 </details>